PrabhuKiran8790/Exploratory-data-analysis-using-python/README.md

 - What are the products that are most often sold together?
 - Most sold product and why?

-### and this tutorial also covers data augementations, data plotting and some advanced methods.
+### and this tutorial also covers data augementation, data plotting and some advanced methods.